 Nothing tastes better than roasted vegetables until I add them to a cold pasta salad.
 I love roasted vegetables, and I love pasta even more.
-But when its hot outside and the temperature is over 100 degrees, roasted pasta salad is just what summer ordered.
-So, let’s turn roasted vegetables into a cold, savory, roasted vegetable pasta salad with a creamy oil-free balsamic dressing.
+But when it's hot outside and over 100 degrees, roasted pasta salad is just what summer ordered.
+So, let's turn roasted vegetables into a cold, savory, roasted vegetable pasta salad with a creamy oil-free balsamic dressing.

 Once I saw the Brussel sprouts, mushrooms, thin asparagus (my favorite), cauliflower, carrots, onions, and broccoli, I decided to make roasted vegetable pasta salad.